MustafaLotfi/Owleye/docs/USE_APP.md

 **3. Camera:** by activating this checkbox, after clicking on the "start" button, the webcam stream will be shown.
 So you can see yourself and the landmarks that already are detected on your face.

-**4. Calibration:** By activating this checkbox, after clicking on the "start" button, the program will be ready to collect data (inputs and outputs of the models of [the sixth block](https://github.com/MustafaLotfi/Owleye/blob/main/docs/images/Owleye%20structure.png)) from the user.
+**4. Calibration:** By activating this checkbox, after clicking on the "start" button, the program will be ready to collect data (inputs and outputs of the models of [the sixth block in owleye's structure](https://github.com/MustafaLotfi/Owleye/blob/main/docs/images/Owleye%20structure.png)) from the user.
 So, a white point will be appeared on the screen.
 As soon as you press the "SPACE" key on keyboard, the program starts collecting data for a particlular time.
 While this, the background bacomes black and the user should look at the white point during this time.
 If the data collection ends, the screen will become gray and the point will go to another location.
 The user can look everywhere and actually rest in this situation.
 Again, the "SPACE" key should be pressed for data collection and all of the explained process get repeated.
 Also, a folder called "clb" will be created in the user's folder.
 In this folder, 5 ".pickle" files will be created which were collected:

 - t.pickle: Time
 - x1.pickle: Eyes images